 - When taking the first choice only, the most popular reason for moving due to the property itself was moving into a first ever home (26.8%), followed by moving into a larger home (22.9%) (also described as up-sizing). - When considering home movers top three choices for moving, there was a broader and more even split across the options.
-The design/layout better suiting needs was the most popular reason, followed closely by moving into a larger home, the home being within budget, moving into a first ever home, and the home being energy efficient. - Home movers liking the developer/house builder and the house being offered through the housing waiting list were some of the least important reasons for moving to a particular property. - Very few home movers had low maintenance as their first-choice reason for moving, but a high number placed it in their top three choices.
+The design/layout better suiting needs was the most popular reason, followed closely by moving into a larger home, the home being within budget, moving into a first ever home, and the home being energy efficient. - · Home movers liking the developer/house builder and the house being offered through the housing waiting list were some of the least important reasons for moving to a particular property. - Very few home movers had low maintenance as their first-choice reason for moving, but a high number placed it in their top three choices.
 This was similar for the home being energy efficient and it being a good investment. - When considering how many reasons respondents chose (up to a maximum of ten reasons listed), 52.6% only chose three, with 84.5% choosing up to five reasons.

-Other reasons included better parking, being able to self-build, personal circumstances, having a garden, having extra care support, to avoid being in a chain and wanting a new build property.

-- The survey indicates that most local authority areas had the new home being their first ever home as the top reason for moving.
-However, in East Hampshire, New Forest and Winchester, the top reason was that the new home was larger (with New Forest also choosing the new home being within budget as an equal top reason). - Rushmoor and Southampton had a high percentage of movers whose top reason was to move to a first ever home with 43.8% and 42.4% respectively.
-Many of these residents had moved within the same local authority area with the majority being younger one person households and couples, with a few couples with a child/children.
-Of those who had moved from outside Hampshire & Isle of Wight, many moved from the Greater London area and Surrey, which are typically more expensive areas. - Isle of Wight had the greatest proportion of movers that stated their new home being energy efficient was both their top reason and in their top three reasons combined. - Havant had the highest proportion of movers who chose the new home being offered through the housing waiting list as both their top reason and in their top three reasons (noting this is only applicable to households eligible to bid for affordable housing). - A greater percentage of movers chose the new home being within budget as their first reason for Hart and in their top three reasons for Portsmouth. - The new home being larger was 30.3% of movers top reason for Southampton and 30.1% for East Hampshire.
+- Other reasons included better parking, being able to self-build, personal circumstances, having a garden, having extra care support, to avoid being in a chain and wanting a new build property. - 4.26 Key Findings for Local Authority Areas: - The survey indicates that most local authority areas had the new home being their first ever home as the top reason for moving.
+However, in East Hampshire, New Forest and Winchester, the top reason was that the new home was larger (with New Forest also choosing the new home being within budget as an equal top reason). - Rushmoor and Southampton had a high percentage of movers whose top reason was to moved within the same local authority area with the majority being younger one person from outside Hampshire & Isle of Wight, many moved from the Greater London area and Surrey, which are typically more expensive areas. - Isle of Wight had the greatest proportion of movers that stated their new home being energy efficient was both their top reason and in their top three reasons combined. - Havant had the highest proportion of movers who chose the new home being offered through the housing waiting list as both their top reason and in their top three reasons (noting this is only applicable to households eligible to bid for affordable housing). - A greater percentage of movers chose the new home being within budget as their first reason for Hart and in their top three reasons for Portsmouth. - East Hampshire.